Scottish Sprint Cup Preview, Tips, Runners & Trends

 Scottish Sprint Cup Information:

-We also have a dedicated Musselburgh tips page that will cover this race as well as all of the other races on the day of the race, see which runners the OLBG racing tipsters are predicting to win this race and the others on the cards.
-You may also be interested in other preview blogs that we have packed full of information, head down to the Other Principal Races at Musselburgh Racecourse section for links to these.
+To see which runners the OLBG racing tipsters are tipping throughout the card that includes this race, head over to the Musselburgh tips on the day of the race.
+Do they agree with the runners on the trend shortlist, or are they predicting other runners?
+You may also be interested in other preview blogs that we have packed full of information.
+Head down to the Other Principal Races at Musselburgh Racecourse section for links to these.

 ALSO READ

-Below you will find the 2026 Scottish Sprint Cup Trends.
-See which patterns have occurred over the recent renewals that you may be able to use for the next renewal, we also have a section that looks at the Scottish Sprint Cup Trend Analysis.
+Below you will find the 2027 Scottish Sprint Cup Trends.
+See which patterns have occurred over the recent renewals that you may be able to use for the next renewal.
+We also have a section that looks at the Scottish Sprint Cup Trend Analysis.

-These are the top three quickest-run Scottish Sprint Cup over the last 20 renewals:
+These are the top three quickest-run Scottish Sprint Cup races over the last 20 renewals:

 1. Caspian Prince (56.77) in 2018